Access FS launches women-focused event

 “The Women of Access initiative is designed to create more space for women to be seen, supported and inspired within financial services.

-“Whether someone is already established, returning after a break, or simply curious about a future in mortgages or protection, this event is about opening doors and having honest conversations – no pressure, no expectations.
+“Whether someone is already established, returning after a break, or simply curious about a future in mortgages or protection, this event is about opening doors and having honest conversations – no pressure, no expectations.”

-“This isn’t a women-only event.
+She added: “This isn’t a women-only event.
 Rather, we are asking attendees to bring a woman from their network who may be considering the industry or a return to it.

 “Cordelia, our keynote speaker, is the perfect person to help us unlock transformative change: she’s an award-winning leadership expert and a leading authority in driving transformative diversity, equity and inclusion initiatives to revolutionise organisational culture and leadership effectiveness.